Report Moving Fraud In 3 Steps & Get Compensated

 The second step is to report the moving company to the FMCSA, the Federal Motor Carrier Safety Administration.
 A mover is a motor carrier and is under the jurisdiction of the FMCSA.

 The third step is suing your movers in court.
-The FMCSA may level sanctions and fines, but to get your money back, you will likely need to sue the mover for fraud in small claims court.
+The FMCSA may level sanctions and fines, but to get your money back, you will likely need to send demand letters to the mover for fraud in small claims court.
 DoNotPay can simplify this process, as well.

 How to File an Official Complaint With the Moving Company